John-Nagle/baudotrss/messager/README.txt

 a Twilio account, a web hosting account, and some server side software not included here.

-"Weather" is currently the weather for San Francisco, CA.
-This can be changed in the code at the line
+"Weather" is currently the weather for Redwood City, CA This can be changed in the configuration file.
+Most named places in the United States will work, but places without unique names may not look up correctly.

-	s = weatherreport.getweatherreport("ca","san_francisco")

-Only state/city combinations supported by NOAA will work.
-NOTE: NOAA has discontiued thie service and it is no longer useful.

 When the Teletype is prompting for a command, after 30 seconds, it will print "OFF" and turn off the motor.
 Sending a BREAK will wake